cipriancozma/CiprianCozma/README.md

 * 🌍  I'm based in Iasi, Romania
 * ✉️  You can contact me at [cozma.ciprian19@gmail.com](mailto:cozma.ciprian19@gmail.com)
 * 🧠  I'm learning Angular && C#
-* 🤖  Currently, I'm exploring the realms of artificial intelligence and machine learning
+* 🤖  Currently, I'm exploring the realms of Artificial Intelligence and Machine Learning
 * 🤝  I'm open to collaborating on interesting projects
 * 💻  I am a React Ninja...but don't tell anyone
 * 🌐  I'm particularly interested in web development and cloud technologies